bbauska/JS-Notes4Pros/README.md

+---
 JavaScript Notes for Professionals
-JavaScript ® Notes for Professionals
+JavaScript ® JS-Notes4-Pros.bauska.org
-GoalKicker.com
+cellardoor.bauska.org
+---

-Free Programming Books
+Free Programming Website
 Disclaimer
-This is an unofficial free book created for educational purposes and is not affiliated with ocial JavaScript® group(s) or company(s).
+This is an unofficial free website created for educational purposes and is not affiliated with ocial JavaScript® group(s) or company(s).

 All trademarks and registered trademarks are